toniwillberg/rhel-on-azure-handsonlab/linuxvm.md

 You can use extensions with the Update Management solution in Azure Automation to manage operating system updates for your Windows and Linux computers independently of their location: on-premises, Azure or other cloud providers.
 You can quickly assess the status of available updates on all agent computers and manage the process of installing required updates for servers.

+In this case we will use the VM extensions to update the operating system and install and configure an Apache server after the VM has been created.

 To read more about extensions on Linux: https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux To manage updates with Azure Automation: https://docs.microsoft.com/en-us/azure/automation/automation-update-management